samiahmedsiddiqui/custom-permalinks/README.md

 1. Visit 'Plugins > Add New'
 2. Search for Custom Permalinks
 3. Activate Custom Permalinks from your Plugins page.
-4. Go to "after activation" below.

 ## Manually

 1. Upload the `custom-permalinks` folder to the `/wp-content/plugins/` directory
 2. Activate Custom Permalinks through the 'Plugins' menu in WordPress
-3. Go to "after activation" below.